 From September 1 through the 30, the 192nd Tank Battalion took part in maneuvers in Louisiana.
-During the maneuvers, the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox, the battalion was ordered to Camp Polk, Louisiana, instead.
+None of the members of the battalion had any idea why they were being sent there.
+On the side of a hill, the battalion members were informed that they were being sent overseas.
+This decision had been made before they left Ft.
 Knox.
-None of the members of the battalion had any idea why they were being sent there.
-On the side of a hill, the battalion members were informed that they were being sent overseas and that this decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
-It was at this time that Horace either volunteered or had his name drawn to join the battalion.
+It was at this time that Horace either volunteered or had his name drawn from a hat to join the battalion.

-At the fort, they were greeted by Gen. Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure they had what they needed, and that that they all received dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+At the fort, they were greeted by Gen. Edward P. King Jr. who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
+He made sure they had what they needed, and that that they all received Thanksgiving dinner – stew thrown into their mess kits – before he went to have his own dinner.
+If the battalion had been slower leaving the shi, they would have had a turkey dinner on the ship.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” which they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.